mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 * a 4.5 minute audio documentary (900 word equivalence, +/- 10%)
 * a 4.5 minute video documentary (900 word equivalence, +/- 10%)
 * a written narrative (500 words +/- 10%)
-* and to present these along with 6 photographic images (from Element 2)
+* and to present these along with 6 photographic images (from Assignment 2)

 This breaks down into the following sections of your portfolio: